m-lab/ndt-server/spec/ndt7.md

 The upgrade message MUST also contain the WebSocket subprotocol that identifies ndt7, which is `net.measurementlab.ndt.v7`.
-The URL in the upgrade request MAY contain optional parameters for configuring the network test (see below).
+The URL in the upgrade request MAY contain optional parameters, which will be saved as metadata describing the client (see below).
 An upgrade request could look like this:

 ```
-GET /ndt/v7/download?duration=7.0 HTTP/1.1\r\n
+GET /ndt/v7/download HTTP/1.1\r\n
 Host: localhost\r\n
 Connection: Upgrade\r\n
 Sec-WebSocket-Key: DOdm+5/Cm3WwvhfcAlhJoQ==\r\n